TE OHU

 Committed to advancing hapū, iwi and Māori interests you will possess:

-For more information, and a copy of the job description please email: crystal.dickson@teohukaimoana.nz
+To apply please submit your CV through https://www.seek.co.nz/job/84176679.
+Please note only shortlisted applicants will be contacted.
+For more information, and a copy of the job description please email crystal.dickson@teohukaimoana.nz.

 Tukua ai e Te Ohu Kaimoana te mātauranga, te tohungatanga me ngā rauemi hai tautoko i ngā iwi i runga i ngā ratonga whānui e pā ana ki te moana.